 Be on top of what the latest is, even with video games.
 There are dangers lurking in the corners of chats, even on innocent games!

 For every family, this is different as to what you want to allow or disallow, and the best gauge to monitor is your child.
 If they are watching a movie and seem disturbed or uncomfortable, turn it off.
 Our son is very sensitive to action and scary things.
 He's 10 and still hasn't seen the Marvel movies.
 He's just not ready, but many of his friends have watched it.

 The same goes for video games.
 Be sensitive to your child, align it with your values and morals, do research on it as to what you need to be aware of, and go from there.
 Sometimes, we allow our son to try out a video game, and if he gets too drawn in, we recognize that he's not ready.
 We found this to be true for Fortnite.

 When my son was 8, he asked us if he could have a phone.
 After chuckling a little, I said, "No, you're not old enough.
 Ask me again when you're 10."
 Now that's he's 10, there are incredible options of safe phones for kids these days.
 We ended up getting him the Pinwheel Phone.
 Check out my full review of it here.

 Bark Parental Control App

-I'll mention this again as I did above when it comes to monitoring your child's content to their device.
+Let's say your child alrady has a an Android or iPhone.
+Check out the Bark parental control app.
 If you have a teenager that feels like their privacy is being invaded when monitored, BARK is incredible.
 It ONLY notifies you according to the sensitivity level set by you.
 This means, their friendly/appropriate texts they are having with their bestie won't be sent to you as to invade their privacy.
 But once it gets inappropriate or bully-like, you get notified.
 If you want to read my in-depth article on this app, check out my review here.

 5. Have THAT Relationship and Play Video Games WITH Them